we3lab/eeco/docs/hello.rst

 Core Functionality
 ==================

-The EEC package has two main functions:
+The EEC package has three main functions:

 (1) calculate the electricity bill of a facility given a tariff and user consumption data.
 (2) calculate the Scope 2 emissions implications given grid emissions and user consumption data.
+(3) incorporate flexibility metrics (e.g., round-trip efficiency) as a constraint or objective.

 These functions can be performed in three different modes: